Canon 1D X Mark II vs 1Ds Mark III

 Feature comparison: Canon 1D X Mark II vs 1Ds Mark III

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1DX Mark II and the 1Ds Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.76x).
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Canon 1Ds Mark III in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 1Ds Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.